 But he felt no pain.

 The air was no longer thin and dry but heavy and cold.
 The sun dimmed.
 The guards were still shouting.
 The flower bed on the ground was coming closer and closer to him.
 Rather, he was coming closer to it.
 It met him warmly, as did she as she knelt beside him to touch his shoulder.

 Her dark hair fell like a canopy over his face as true darkness crept in at the corners of his vision.
 He couldn’t help but think the reason she was here was to watch this unfold.
 This?

 The air was thick with smoke and the smell of booze.
 The dim v-lights barely had the power to pierce through the veil of grayness that was the cloud of ash hanging over the room.
 The haziness was the perfect blanket for Cadence to hide in.

-They sat at one of the many round tables that dotted the bar.
-On the table before them was an array of playing cards with small tokens interspersed in-between.
-The man sitting across the table was looking at her as if he could read her like a book.
+She sat at one of the many round tables that dotted the bar.
+On the table before her was an array of playing cards with small tokens interspersed in-between.
+The man sitting across the table from her was looking at her like he could read her like a book.

-The v-watch he wore was a knock-off, indicating he was a show-off who was easily swindled.
-His tight monochrome suit that strangled his wrists and neck indicated he was in denial of his current circumstances and he may not have the funds for a new one.
+The watch he wore was a knock-off, indicating he was a show-off who was easily swindled.
+His tight monochrome suit that strangled his wrists and neck indicated he was either in denial of his current circumstances or didn’t have the funds for a new suit.
 In other words, he was desperate for money and respect.